British broadcasting legend and TV presenter

 His peer-reviewed study at Oxford University “Skyful of Lies and Black Swans” predicted and identified the new vulnerability, fragility and brittleness of institutional power in the new all-pervasive public information space.
 The work builds on his work initiated at Harvard.

 In 2014 Nik was appointed a Visiting Professor at Kings College, London in the School of Social Science and Public Policy.
-Since 2016 he has been a Visiting Professor at Nanyang University (NTU), Singapore focussing on deepening and widening the “Thinking the Unthinkable” research.
+Since 2016 he has been a Visiting Professor at Nanyang University (NTU), Singapore focusing on deepening and widening the “Thinking the Unthinkable” research.
 From 2014 he was a member of the World Economic Forum’s Global Agenda Council on Geo-Economics.
 In September 2017 he was appointed an adviser on leadership challenges to the President of the UN General Assembly

 He was awarded Honorary Doctorates by Exeter University in 2012 and Bristol University in 2015.
 They recognise his ongoing cutting edge analyses and distinguished career in international journalism.